Stephman1/ai-diy/BreakReminderApp/README.md

 ### Create executable with Pyinstaller

-Once you have navigated in the terminal to the folder containing your Python file create the executable with Pyinstaller
+Once you have navigated in the Terminal to the folder containing your Python file create the executable with Pyinstaller

 ```
 pyinstaller --onefile --windowed break_reminder.py
 ```

-After running this command, go to the created Dist folder and there should be an executable file called `break_reminder.exe`.
+After running this command, go to the created `Dist` folder and there should be an executable file called `break_reminder.exe`.
 You can run the break reminder app by simply double clicking on this executable file.
-You can move to file to whatever location you wish.
+You can move the file to whatever location you wish.
 I moved it to my desktop folder.